jeremytanjianle/jeremytanjianle.github.io/interests/nlp-in-finance.md

 ---

 <h1 align="center">Stock Historian: NLP-guided Macro Trading</h1>
+>"Over roughly 50 years of global macro investing, I've learnt the hard way that the most important events that surprised me, did so because they never happened in my lifetime." ~ Ray Dalio

 Ever wish you knew all of financial history to guide your next macro trade?
 Let NLP read history for you!